cadaeix/XIVLogger/README.md

 # XIVLogger

+NOTE: Logs are saved from when this plugin is activated

 Very much a work in progress plugin for XIVLauncher!

 A simple chat log plugin that logs chat messages from when the plugin is turned on, and then dumps it to a text file in your documents at a press of a button.